codatio/codat-docs/docs/integrations/accounting/sage50/installing-the-sage-50-connector.md

 If you've built your own Link flow, the **linkUrl** field on the company's Sage 50 data connection will initiate the installer download.

-:::note About the connector download file
+:::Note About the connector download file

 The Sage 50 connector is packaged as a .exe file.
 To increase your clients' trust in the download, the filename is prefixed with your company name; that is, the name of the company the user is connecting their data to.
 For example: `YourCompanyName-sage50-connector.exe`.
 Symbols in the filename are replaced with dashes.